Where to Kayak, Canoe or SUP

 Loch Lomond Shores

 Go Country by Loch Ard has Kayaks and Canoes for hire.
 It’s a beautiful loch to paddle on, with Eilean Gorm island accessible.
-Further along, is Loch Chon, there is limited parking in the first car park (the one before the campsite) this allows easy access to the water on a loch that is just the right size to explore.
+Further along is Loch Chon.
+There is limited parking in the first car park (the one before the campsite), which allows easy access to the water on a loch that is just the right size to explore.

 Loch Ard